-Piano Tuning in the Minneapolis Area
+Piano Tuning in Central Minnesota

 For all of your piano tuning needs, call on Barnier Piano Service.
 The piano is a brilliant instrument which can produce beautiful sounds that can reach listeners on a deeply emotional level.
 If you own or play a piano, you know how important proper tuning and service is to creating good music.
 Over time, the environment and how a piano is constructed affect how well it functions─ it begins to stray in and out of tune, keys become sticky, pedals malfunction, and so on.
 Whether you are a concert pianist or a parent enrolling a child in piano lessons, Mark Barnier will tune or repair your piano so that it produces the finest sound possible.